 The walking tour of Florence that skips the worst mistake every tourist makes

-Every walking tour of Florence tells you the same thing.
-“Arrive early to beat the crowds.”
-“Get to the Duomo before 8 AM.”
-“Skip the queue by being there when it opens.”
+Every walking tour of Florence tells you the same thing: arrive early to beat the crowds, get to the Duomo before 8 AM, and skip the queue by being there when it opens.
+The problem is that this advice only sounds useful until you check the actual cathedral opening time.

 Start the walking tour at Giotto’s bell tower, not the dome — here’s why